The Peninsula Hong Kong

 Our Inspector's Highlights

-• The hotel offers 10 different bars and restaurants — not including 24-hour room service — many of which are widely considered some of the best in Hong Kong.
+• The hotel offers eight different bars and restaurants — not including 24-hour room service — many of which are widely considered some of the best in Hong Kong.

 • Bring your workout clothes.
-The Peninsula Hong Kong’s bright, airy gym is outfitted with an array of modern Life Fitness equipment, including treadmills, ellipticals and stationary bikes with personal television sets.
+The Peninsula Hong Kong’s bright, airy gym is outfitted with an array of modern Life Fitness and Insignia equipment, including treadmills, ellipticals and stationary bikes with personal television sets.

 Things to Know

-• The hotel’s justifiably famous afternoon tea, served daily in the neo-classical style lobby from 2 p.m. to 6 p.m., does not accept reservations, so be sure to arrive early to claim your spot.
+• The hotel’s justifiably famous afternoon tea, served daily in the neo-classical style lobby from 2 p.m. to 5:30 p.m., attracts considerable lines so be sure to arrive early to claim your spot.

-• Arrive in style by booking an airport transfer in one of the hotel’s extended wheelbase Rolls-Royce Phantoms, though at HK$1,500 each way this is one luxury that doesn’t come cheaply.
+• Arrive in style by booking an airport transfer in one of the hotel’s extended wheelbase Rolls-Royce Phantoms.
+Though at HK$2,500 each way, or the Bentley Bentayga’s at HK$1,900 each way, this is one luxury that doesn’t come cheaply.

 The Rooms

-• Modern amenities abound including touchscreen LED wall panels, 3D Samsung flat-screen televisions, Sony Blu-ray players and Samsung tablets with controls for just about everything in the room, from the television and radio to the lighting and temperature.
+• Modern amenities abound, including touchscreen LED wall panels, 3D Samsung flat-screen televisions and tablets with controls for nearly everything in the room, from the television to the lighting and temperature.

 • Rooms at The Peninsula Hong Kong are also thoughtfully equipped with convenient amenities such as an area-jogging map, Nespresso machine, umbrellas and a bedside charging station.

-• Offering plenty of room for two people to comfortably use at the same time, the bathrooms feature his-and-her vanity areas and a separate bath tub with a large flat-screen television and LED touchscreen panel that controls the cable channels, digital radio and bathroom lighting.
+• Offering plenty of room for two people to use comfortably at the same time, the bathrooms feature his-and-her vanity areas and a separate bathtub with a large flat-screen television and an LED touchscreen panel that controls the cable channels and bathroom lighting.

 The Restaurants